St. Francis of Assisi and how he created the first Nativity scene in 1223

 Prior to the 13th century, Christmas was celebrated very similarly to how many people nowadays celebrate.
 It was like a party where you give presents to each other and eat a lot of delicious foods and sweets.

-This whole setup, with a real baby included, was made possible with the help of his friend John Velita who happened to be a knight.
-This first nativity in history was staged in a cave situated in the woods near Greccio.
+This whole setup, with a real baby included, was made possible with the help of his friend John Velita, who happened to be a knight.
+They staged this first nativity in history in a cave situated in the woods near Greccio.

 Making nativity scenes with small figurines

-The live nativity scene became very popular and each country gave it their special touch.
+The live nativity scene became very popular, and each country gave it their special touch.
 Soon, people would start making nativity scenes on a smaller scale with little figures.
-In Germany, the nativity scene would be carved from wood and in the south of France, painted terracotta figurines were preferred.
-The French Revolution put a ban on real-life nativities but the small nativities tradition lived on.
+In Germany, they would carve the nativity scene from wood and in the south of France, they preferred painted terracotta figurines.
+The French Revolution put a ban on real-life nativities, but the small nativities tradition lived on.